 The word “legacy” evokes mixed reactions from the IT and business crowds alike.
 For those who depend on legacy systems such as the zSeries and iSeries platforms, it is a way to deliver stable and reliable applications into production.
 Business stakeholders who may not know the intricacies of the technology often take a view of, “Why fix it when it ain’t broken?”

-On the other hand, for those who haven’t experienced the joys and pains of legacy systems , legacy world will continue to defy their logic and assumptions because their view of the world is shaped by the open system world which has completely different characteristics: being more malleable to change and easy to maintain etc Hence, there is this great divide between the legacy and new worlds. add Agile and DevOps into the equation with the lofty goals of increased release frequency and reduced lead times, we end up with a divide that is too far to bridge.
+On the other hand, for those who haven’t experienced the joys and pains of legacy systems , legacy world will continue to defy their logic and assumptions because their view of the world is shaped by the open system world which has completely different characteristics: being more malleable to change and easy to maintain etc. Hence there is this great divide between the legacy and new worlds.
+Add Agile and DevOps to the equation with the lofty goals of increased release frequency and reduced lead times, we end up with a divide that is too far to bridge.

 The likes of Gartner have come up with constructs such as two-speed delivery to help deal with this legacy challenge.
 In my view, there is a problem with the idea of dual-speed because it is based on a wrong analogy to start with — that of allowing vehicles to move at different speeds depending on whether you are on the motorway or a city road.
 That analogy works well for traffic management scenarios but not for complex IT architectures we see in the enterprise.
 The dependencies across the systems in the enterprise landscape are just too intricate and too tightly coupled to be defined using such a binary logic.
 In my experience, I find that many Agile and DevOps transformations hit the roadblock and never achieve the desired levels of productivity and effectiveness because of an oversimplified view of these complex dependencies across legacy and open systems.